Find Affordable College Courses

 Check out the film bachelor's degree programs at these schools if you want to attend one of the most popular in New Hampshire.

-Our analysis found Southern New Hampshire University to be the most popular school for film, video and photographic arts students who want to pursue a bachelor’s degree in New Hampshire.
-SNHU is a fairly large private not-for-profit school located in the medium-sized suburb of Manchester.
+Our 2023 rankings named Southern New Hampshire University the most popular school in New Hampshire for film, video and photographic arts students working on their bachelor’s degree.
+SNHU is a fairly large private not-for-profit school located in the midsize suburb of Manchester.

 Women make up 60% of the film majors at the school.